Guide to house raffles

 Which property raffle site should I use?

-Omaze.co.uk is probably the best known property raffle website.
-The Omaze business model means they buy the properties they raffle off though, rather than raffling them on behalf of owners.
+Omaze.co.uk is probably the best known property raffle website, but their business model means they buy the properties they raffle off though, rather than raffling them on behalf of owners.

 Most people who want to raffle their property will create their own website to promote their property raffle.